 Searching section, but if you hover your mouse over that query box, you'll get the world's biggest tooltip telling you all about it:Your search query - we'll cover the syntax of searches in the

 Search: Searches your code for the query.
-Although there's a toolbar button there for this, normally you'd just press the Enter key.
+Although there's a toolbar button there for this, normally you'd just press the Enter key, or Ctrl+Enter to search in a new tab.

 Clear search: Clears the results, leaving the window empty.